-Finding motivation when you are a remote worker might seem easy, but there are actually many people who struggle with this.
-If you are a business owner or entrepreneur, you may be wondering, “How do I keep my team motivated in a remote work environment?”
+Finding motivation when you are a remote worker might seem easy, but there are actually many people who struggle with this and I’m one of them.
+You may be wondering, “How do I keep my team motivated in a remote work environment?”

-Step 1: Help Develop A Daily Routine For Team Members
+1. Help Develop a Daily Routine for Remote Team Members

 First, your remote workers need to develop a daily routine for themselves.
 Before their workday starts and after their workday ends, they need to have a routine that they can follow to set themselves up for the job and to relax afterward.
 It's important to personally try to balance your days for productivity.